The Lafayette Cemetery #1 in New Orleans

 Also, do note that several bus companies also visit the Lafayette Cemetery and the Garden District.
 Do read our post on which New Orleans bus tours may be best for you.
 Several also offer combo packages that offer discounts if you combine this with a swamp or plantation tour.

+Many people visit the oldest still standing St. Louis Cemetery #1, and do not realize there are many other distinctive cemeteries that are worth visiting in New Orleans.
+One of our favorites is Lafayette Cemetery #1.
 The planning of this cemetery began in 1832 in preparation for the creation of Lafayette City, which would later be known as the Garden District.
-It was laid out in a very uniformed manner with four quadrants.
-There are Magnolia trees for shade, and area for funeral processions in a cross shape, and there were originally very fragrant flowers abundant between the tombs.
+It was laid out in a very formal manner with four quadrants.
+There are Magnolia trees for shade and an area for funeral processions in a cross shape, and there were originally very fragrant flowers abundant between the tombs.
 The cemetery has been active since 1833 and still has burials occurring.
 There are about 1,000 tombs and an estimated 7,000 people buried in Lafayette #1.
 It is a city block in size.
 The cemetery is also not racially or religiously segregated and contains over 26 nationalities.

 The cemetery is predominately filled with family tombs.
 The most famous residents are Judge Ferguson of the Plessy vs. Ferguson “separate-but-equal” case.
 Brigadier General Harry T. Hays who led the 1st Louisiana Brigade during the Civil war is also in the cemetery to the right of the Washington Avenue entrance.